debeshmandal/hydrogels/README.md

-# brownian
+# bydrogels
-Brownian Dynamics Engine with Reactions
+Simulation tools for use with ReaDDy